Sanjanadhananjayaa/Microsoft-Purview-Sandbox/labguide/labs/Lab-11-Create-insider-risk-policies.md

 In this lab, you will complete the following tasks:

 + Task 1: Process of setting up an insider risk policy.
-+ Task 2: Enable the Audit log search capability (SKIP if you did the setup lab task to enable the audit log).
-+ Task 3: Apply to all insider risk management policies.
++ Task 2: Apply to all insider risk management policies.
-+ Task 4: Create policy.
++ Task 3: Create policy.

 ## Architecture diagram
 ![](../media/risk.png)